SmartBear/TC_Head_Start_Suite/README.md

 ### Project Suites and Projects

-Project suite, and project names within the suite should be brief and descriptive and end with _Suite or _Project as needed
+Project suite, and project names within the suite should be brief and descriptive and end with _Suite or _Project as needed.

+Each project should contain a Readme.md file to describe the purpose and contents of the project.

 ### Keyword Tests